Lukastuong123/Python/Project- Airbnb (Python- Interactive Map, Natural Language Processing, Comparative Study, Regression)/README.md

 # Airbnb's Analysis of Seattle 2020 (Python)
-Interactive Map, Natural Language Processing, Comparative Study, Regression)
+Analyzed the Airbnb situation in Seattle through a Comparative Study with Washington DC, Regression Model, Interactive Maps and Natural Language Processing.
+Presented constructive suggestions to city council and travelers.

 ## Medium Post
 - Part A: https://towardsdatascience.com/airbnb-part-a-python-visualization-comparative-study-regression-7466c0cb5a1d